-A Proctor is an individual who may be called on to help a Test Administrator monitor a test unit under the supervision of the Test Administrator.
+A Proctor is an individual who may assist a Test Administrator monitor a test unit under the supervision of the Test Administrator.
 A Test Administrator must be in the room at all times during testing if a Proctor is used.
 Student teachers may serve as Proctors who assist the Test Administrators.
 Proctors do not need to be school personnel, but all proctors must be trained in test administration procedures by authorized LEA personnel, adhere to these Test Integrity Act requirements for authorized personnel and work under the direction of a Test administrator.
-See OSSE 2021-22 Test Security Guidelines for requirements for proctors.
+See OSSE 2022-23 Test Security Guidelines for requirements for proctors.